 - I've successfully frozen whole pumpkin pies: wrap the entire pie tightly in plastic wrap, then foil.
 Freeze.
 To thaw, leave in the fridge for a day until entirely thawed out.
 (Don't thaw on the counter or the USDA will hunt me down.)

 5. Lots of Leftovers?
 Get Creative!

 Pretend you're on Top Chef and you've been given a challenge to use up your leftovers.
-(That’s what I do.
+(That's what I do.
 Actually, I pretend I'm on Top Chef probably once a week.
 But I digress.)
 You can also check out Sherri Brooks Vinton's series, Taste It, Don't Waste It, on this here blog for tons of ideas on how to use up specific components of your meal, like wine, potatoes, bread and much more.
 Lastly, check out a few of our recipes at the bottom of this post!

 - Make turkey soup with tarragon dumplings.

 - My favorite, hands down, is turkey pot pie.
 You can throw in leftover green beans, carrots, herbs and other veggies.

 I usually think potato pancakes are the way to go, for both leftover raw potatoes and mashed, but these mashed potato biscuits look awesome, and would be killer with the turkey hash (above) topped with a poached egg.
 Just sayin'.